-When you submit research data to SND, they are managed in a way that makes them readable and usable for a long time to come.
-A benchmark for processing is that data should be FAIR - Findable, Accessible, Interoperable and Reusable.
+When you describe and make research data accessible through DORIS, they data are managed in a way that makes them readable and usable for a long time to come.
+A benchmark for this processing is that data should be FAIR – Findable, Accessible, Interoperable, and Reusable.
 This may involve different actions:

 - Storage media are made compatible with current hardware and migrated as needed.

-- Data is saved in file formats that are compatible with the operating system, ensuring that character encoding, compression algorithms and binary code are readable and comprehensible.
+- Data are saved in file formats which are compatible with the operating system, ensuring that character encoding, compression algorithms, and binary code are readable and comprehensible.

-- The files that are comprehensible to people are kept intact and provided with a description of the content (such as a description of how a webpage containing both images and text is linked).
+- The files that are comprehensible to people are kept intact and provided with a description of the contents (such as a description of how a web page containing both images and text is linked).

 - In DORIS we use a metadata profile which builds on requirements from several sources, such as international research data infrastructures like DataCite, CLARIN, and CESSDA, and various metadata standards.
 A metadata standard provides a structured specification of which metadata fields and which information are used to describe data, and the relationship between metadata fields, which makes it easier to exchange metadata between parties, and to make the information findable.
 In the common part of the profile in DORIS, SND uses the Data Documentation Initiative (DDI) metadata specification.
 Several parts of DDI have a corresponding counterpart in other standards that are supported by the SND system, such as the Dublin Core Metadata Initiative (DCMI), ISO 11915, and META-SHARE.
 This enables us to send and receive metadata from other systems, even if they don’t support DDI.